Lenox Library (New York City): Collection

 The collection of the Lenox Library (around 85,000 books) was impressive by any standard – the collection of Bibles, in particular, was considered superior even to the libraries of Oxford, Cambridge, and the British Museum.
 Lenox was in possession of the Mazarin Bible, the first Gutenberg Bible to enter the New World.
 According to bibliographic legend, Henry Stevens instructed customs officials to remove their hats when they saw the bible, as it was such a great treasure that is deserved reverence.
 Lenox also focused on Milton, Shakespeare, and Americana.
 His library was "patchy" to a librarian seeking to have a broad array of resources, but incredibly valuable to a bibliophile like himself who developed passions about specific fields.
 The library was described by Wilberforce Eames as lacking "books on almost every subject besides the few subjects on which Mr. Lenox collected."

-The library held 83,331 books in 1894, composed chiefly of books from James Lenox (~30,000 books), Evert Augustus Duyckinck (15,000 books), Felix Astoin (4,500 books), Joseph William Drexel (5–6,000 books), Robert Lenox Kennedy (5,000), Robert L. Stuart (12,000 books), George Bancroft (15,000 books, purchased in 1893 for $84,492), Wendell Prime (450 books), and 45,000 newspapers purchased in 1894 (composed of 21,000 from Thomas Emmet, 14,000 from the Historical Society of Pennsylvania, and the rest from smaller acquisitions).
+The library held 83,331 books in 1894, composed chiefly of books from James Lenox (~30,000 books), Evert Augustus Duyckinck (15,000 books), Felix Astoin (4,500 books), Joseph William Drexel (5–6,000 books), Robert Lenox Kennedy (5,000), Robert L. Stuart (12,000 books), George Bancroft (15,000 books, purchased in 1893 for $84,492), Wendell Prime (450 books), and 45,000 newspapers purchased in 1894 (composed of 21,000 from Thomas Addis Emmet (son of John Patten Emmet, 14,000 from the Historical Society of Pennsylvania, and the rest from smaller acquisitions).

-Lenox's art collection was also remarkable, and included what are believed to be the first J.M.W.
-Turner paintings to cross the Atlantic.
+Lenox's art collection was also remarkable, and included what are believed to be the first J. M. W. Turner paintings to cross the Atlantic.
 It also included works by Thomas Gainsborough, Albert Bierstadt, Gilbert Stuart, Thomas Cole, and Sir Joshua Reynolds, among others.
 There were 145 paintings on display, 15 sculptures, and 59 items classified as "paintings on porcelain, enamels, mosaics, etc."

 The Digital Recreation of the Lenox Library Picture Gallery, an interactive, 3D recreation of Lenox's art collection as it hung in the Lenox Library in the late 19th century, provides a deeper view of the collection, a glimpse into the mind of James Lenox as an art collector, and a peek into late Victorian interior design strategies.
 This digital humanities project by Sally Webster and David Schwittek provides researchers with "varied functionalities: links that connect the paintings to the accompanying text, the ability to see the gallery from different angles, pre-programmed arrangements of paintings that illustrate juxtapositions stated in the text, and an information (or text) panel for each painting accessible by clicking on each individual painting.
 Included in a given text panel is the title of the painting, the name of the artist, and other tombstone information, as well as short explanatory content."